Jozi - A City Story

 McKechnie laments the fact that with decentralisation, came a disconnect.
 "Many of the buildings in Sandton have been designed to turn their backs on street, instead of creating a democratic space.
 A walkable street grid acts as an equalizer of sorts."
 He contrasts this with the downtown Joburg office spaces that provide "ample opportunity for interaction".
 His conclusion is that this speaks of a culture of fear and control - if the city cannot be controlled, then the response is to disengage and create a bubble.

-A more recent backlash to decentralisation has been a yearning for a diverse, authentic urban environment, causing a number of people from all over Johannesburg to move back into the city."There's a cultural and socio-economic diversity - it's an authentic democratic space, which has become so over time," McKechnie says.
+"There's a cultural and socio-economic diversity - it's an authentic democratic space, which has become so over time," McKechnie says.

 In thinking about the Africanisation of the city's architecture, McKechnie suggests that it is not so much about a specific style, but rather about how a particular space is used.
 The Constitutional Court is an example of democratic space transformation that is open to the city, and in this way adheres to the traditional African typology.
 Similarly, the circular shape of the recently-built City of Johannesburg Council Chamber in Braamfontein is a nod to organic African architecture, while its transparency is symbolic of inclusion of the rest of the city.